-4.276.27 The decision to impose a financial penalty and the decision as to the amount of that penalty can be appealed to the Board.35 Such an appeal must be brought within the specified time period.

-4.286.28 The Board can revoke a penalty or vary its amount.36 A decision by the Board as to the amount of a penalty can be appealed to the High Court and then to the Court of Appeal37.
-Such an appeal can only be made by a party to the proceedings in which the decision of the Board was made.38
+- 6.27 The decision to impose a financial penalty and the decision as to the amount of that penalty can be appealed to the Board.36 Such an appeal must be brought within the specified time period. - 6.28 The Board can revoke a penalty or vary its amount.37 A decision by the Board as to the amount of a penalty can be appealed to the High Court and then to the Court of Appeal38.
+Such an appeal can only be made by a party to the proceedings in which the decision of the Board was made.39 - An appeal to the Board against the imposition or amount of a penalty will suspend the penalty until the appeal is determined.
+The infringement decision itself will remain in effect (unless suspended by an interim order made by the Board or, in the case of a further appeal, the relevant appeal court).

-36 Section 73(8)(b) of the Act.
+37 Section 73(8)(b) of the Act.

-37 Section 74(1)(b) of the Act.
+38 Section 74(1)(b) of the Act.